iterative/dvc.org/content/blog/2021-06-25-june-21-community-gems.md

 ### [Q: Is there a way to list all the experiments I have on my DVC remote that have not been committed to Git?](https://discord.com/channels/485586884165107732/563406153334128681/836705209039978538)

 Yes!
-You can quickly look at all of the experiments with: `dvc exp list --all`.
+You can quickly look at all of the experiments in any repo with `dvc exp list --all <git repo URL>` or `dvc exp list --all <git remote>`.

-The command `dvc exp list --all origin` lists all of the experiments for a local clone of the repo.

-If you want to list the experiments in any repo, the command `dvc exp list --all <git repo URL>` will do that for you.

 Thanks again @Chandana for this gem!